Skip to main content Go to Site Map

 For me, as an introvert and non-native English speaker, learning independently and working on team projects forced me in a positive way to bond more with other people and learn to trust, help and rely on each other.
 Also, the individual projects I picked for myself during the course were quite challenging.
 While I was looking for help and advice, I had to broaden my network beyond tutors, and talking to people in the industry will hopefully increase my chances in the job market.

 My final major project was the one I presented at the FMX conference in Stuttgart with AUB, and it was a rather individual work.
-My research investigates ways to transfer an artistic style to an image sequence, to preserve its most characteristic qualities, including correctly representing artist gestures, using tools and mediums, but also considering important aspects of compositing such as working with alpha mattes, control over separate layers and temporal coherence.
+My research investigates ways to transfer an artistic style to an image sequence, preserving its most characteristic qualities and correctly representing artist gestures like using tools and mediums.
+I also consider important aspects of compositing such as working with alpha mattes, control over separate layers and temporal coherence.
 The artist whose style I picked for the project was 19th century painter Auguste Renoir.

 I was inspired by the increasing influence of machine learning in the arts with all its surrounding controversies, but also by a desire to contribute to the discussion about that topic specifically from a VFX artist's point of view.
 This involved asking questions about why neural style transfer and generative AI are not that commonly used in the VFX industry despite being developed for a while, followed by exploring the challenges behind such as ethical and legal issues along with the level of creative control.